Abul-Basar-Alba/Abul-Basar-Alba/README.md

 - 🔭 I’m currently working on **APP Development And Web Development**

 - 🌱 I’m currently learning **Maching Learning, Problem Solving**

+- 👯 I’m looking to collaborate on open source projects and innovative ideas.
+- 🤔 I’m looking for help with mastering backend technologies such as Node.js and Python.
+- 💬 Ask me about anything related to web development, I'm happy to help!

 - 👨‍💻 All of my projects are available at [https://www.linkedin.com/in/abul-basar-alba-2067a7324/](https://www.linkedin.com/in/abul-basar-alba-2067a7324/)